My Toddler is Waking and Screaming at Night! What Should I Do?

 Too Sleepy At Bedtime

-Hear me out on this one.
-I know a lot of parents say, “No, I promise you, Kim.
+Parents say, “No, I promise you, Kim.
 He looks at me, rolls over, and he talks for a couple of minutes and he goes to sleep.”

 Bedtime is the easiest time to put yourself to sleep.
-So, if he doesn’t have the skill of putting himself to sleep mastered from a wakeful state, then he won’t be able to apply it in the middle of the night.
+If he doesn’t have the skill of putting himself to sleep mastered from a wakeful state, then he won’t be able to apply it in the middle of the night.
 This is especially true as he becomes less and less tired as the night goes on.

 Check Naptime and Bedtime